Johnadriancrz/Rythm-Music-Playlist-Manager/README.md

-Rythm - Music Management Playlist 🎵

-is a web-based application designed to help users efficiently manage their favorite songs and playlists.
+Rythm - Music Management Playlist 🎵.
+It is a web-based application designed to help users efficiently manage their favorite songs and playlists.

 This project allows users to: